 Jinan is the capital of the Chinese province of Shandong and is the centre of politics, economy and culture for the province.
-The population of Jinan is about 7,000 000.
-This link was established in 1983.

 A decision was made by the City Council in 1981 to approach the Chinese Embassy with a view to finding a twin city in China.
 This was recognised as being an effective way of accessing the Chinese market.
 The Chinese Embassy in London identified Jinan as having a similar economic profile to Coventry.
 The link was formalised in autumn 1983.
 A series of delegations followed, but with hindsight it is possible to see that neither city was able to maximise commercial opportunities as Deng Xiaping's Open Door policy was in its earliest stage (initiated in 1978).